sarymzhanova/er_He10/macro/He10/sim_nd/README.md

 sim_digi_8_1nNDAl.target.root
 ```

+The same have to be performed for all geometries.

 ## 4) processing of simulation and reconstruction results

-We need some comment what is doing this script
+!!!We need some comment what is doing this script!!!

 ```bash
 root -l AfterReco.C